acumos/acumos-r-client/README.md

     {"input_port":8100, "output_url":"http://127.0.0.1:8101/predict"}

-With the component bundle `component.amc` plus `runtime.json` in place the component can be run using
+With the component bundle `component.zip` plus `runtime.json` in place the component can be run using

     R -e 'acumos:::run()'